Interview Preparation and Corresponding with Employers

 It is crucial that you have knowledge of the organization, the position and how your skills match up before participating in an interview.
 Employers want to know not only that you can do the job, but that you are interested in the job and have thought about how this job might be different from similar positions.

 Once you do your research on the organization and the employer, please come in for a mock interview!
-Email us with a handful of hour-long times you’re available to chat.
+Schedule an appointment with a career counselor via Calendly.
 Please note that mock interviews require preparation, and appointments need to be made at least 2 business days in advance!
 Once you set up your appointment, complete a mock interview prep form and send the completed version to us with a copy of your resume and a copy of the job description.
+PDF opens in New Window

 Case interviews are commonly used for consulting jobs and case questions are sometimes used for interviews in other fields such as marketing.
 You must have an individual or group mock case interview to prepare for them.
 It takes practice to answer these questions well – we’re happy to help you with a mock.
-Sign up for a mock interview with Arts & Sciences Career Development by emailing us with a handful of times you're available.
+Schedule a Mock Case Interview via Calendly.
 Here are some case interview preparation resources:

 - CQInteractive walks you through cases and brain teasers